Franiboy/EasyGameConfiguration-Docs/README.md

 A: Yes, EGC allows the use of multiple save slots.
 Call `Create Or Load Setting` with different config names to create and switch between configuration profiles.

 **Q: What is the maximum number of properties per type?**
-A: Each data type supports up to 250 properties (Property0 through Property249).
+A: Each data type supports up to 250 properties.
 With 9 data types, this gives you a total of 2,250 possible properties.

 **Q: What is the difference between enum-based and legacy access?**
 A: Enum-based access (e.g., `Set String Setting`) uses type-safe enums for compile-time safety and auto-complete.
 Legacy access (e.g., `Set String Setting Legacy`) uses string-based property name + category, which is useful when property names are determined at runtime.
 The enum-based approach is recommended for most use cases.